brkpplr/brkpplr/README.md

 ### Hi there 👋, I'm Bruno Köppel (Rodríguez) 🙇

 - After being born in Cuba, I wrote my first program at the age of 14.
-It was afterschool in a dark lab built in the corner of my school.
+It was after school in a dark lab built in the corner of my school.
 Using the Dev-C++ Code Editor in a Ubuntu 10 LTS distro, I wrote the first lines that every programmer gets to write.
-"Hello Word" appeared in a black screen where a blinking cursor waited for input.
+"Hello Word" appeared on a black screen where a blinking cursor waited for input.

 - By profession I do programming, but my interests go beyond code.
-Composing Electronic Music, calculating transformations of 3D objects, simulating any sort of abstract scenerio, these are the beaties of what computers allows to and what I enjoy doing after a long day at work.
-At [BrunoKoppel.com](http://brunokoppel.com) is where I document some of this things, always looking for cool things to build and explore.
+Composing Electronic Music, calculating transformations of 3D objects, simulating any sort of abstract scenario, these are the beauties of what computers allow and what I enjoy doing after a long day at work.
+At [BrunoKoppel.com](http://brunokoppel.com) is where I document some of these things, always looking for cool things to build and explore.

 ### Programming 💻 Experience